monkeyzxr/Tweets-Clustering-Using-K-Means/README.md

 It is 1 if they are completely different (i.e., no overlapping words).

+Here is the reference for more details about Jaccard Distance: http://en.wikipedia.org/wiki/Jaccard_index

 Note that the tweets do not have the numerical coordinates in Euclidean space, you might want to think of a sensible way to compute the "centroid" of a tweet cluster.
 This could be the tweet having minimum distance to all of the other tweets in a cluster.

 ********************************